 - Olive oil for coating pans and tossing with asparagus

-Increase the oven temperature to 400 degrees F. Toss the asparagus with a small amount of olive oil.
+Increase the oven temperature to 400℉.
+Toss the asparagus with a small amount of olive oil.
 (I use a mister and coat with just enough oil for the salt and pepper to stick.)
-Sprinkle with salt and pepper to taste, and then bake at 400 degrees F for about 8-10 minutes, depending on the thickness of the spears.
+Sprinkle with salt and pepper to taste, and then bake for about 8-10 minutes, depending on the thickness of the spears.
 Skinny spears will take less time.
 I like asparagus to be cooked al dente and test by sticking the point of a sharp knife into the thick end of the spear.

 Meanwhile, cook the eggs to your liking in a skillet coated with olive oil or melted butter.
 (Poached eggs are a delightful option, too.
-If you don’t enjoy a runny yolk, go ahead and make scrambled eggs.)
+If you don’t enjoy a runny yolk, go ahead and make scrambled eggs.
+You could even minced a hard cooked egg and sprinkle over the cooked asparagus, sort of like I do in this recipe.)
 Sprinkle eggs with salt and pepper to taste.
 Serve the eggs over the asparagus, and then scatter the crumbled prosciutto over top.

 Roasted Asparagus with Panko － with a delicious gluten-free option